worldcupjoker/FacePamphlet/README.md

 FacePamphlet

-Images are provided by Stanford Engineering Everywhere (https://see.stanford.edu/)
+Some profile images are provided by Stanford Engineering Everywhere (https://see.stanford.edu/)

 Run FacePamphlet.java